Foroughi/tgwm/README.md

 sudo make install
 ```

-make usre you change your `.xinit` file to bootstrap the `tgwm` using the following command
+make sure you change your `.xinit` file to bootstrap the `tgwm` using the following command
 ```
 exec tgwm
 ```